Spinoza’s Modal Metaphysics

 To illustrate, let the collection of shirts hanging in my closet stand for the collection of modes.
 Suppose that my closet could not contain more or fewer shirts than it currently contains— my closet is as full as it can get and I’m the sort of person who could never have fewer shirts than the most that can all fit in there together.
 Still, couldn’t I have had an entirely different but equinumerous collection of shirts (AP1)?
 Or, keeping some of the shirts fixed, couldn’t I have had a modest blue shirt instead of the orange plaid shirt sitting there in the middle (AP2)?
 Or, keeping all the shirts in the closet fixed, couldn’t the orange plaid shirt have had a single pocket instead of having the two pockets that it actually has (AP3)?

-If any of these alternatives are genuine possibilities for Spinoza, then he will not be committed to full-blown necessitarianism with respect to modes.
 Necessitarianism requires not only the necessity of the number of existents; it demands the necessity of each member and the necessity of all of its characteristics.
 Hence, even given POP and Ip16, it remains an open question whether Spinoza wants to deny that there are any alternative possibilities for modes.
 Am I really stuck with the exact shirts I’ve got, double-pocketed orange plaid and all?

 To understand why Spinoza might be attracted to mode necessitarianism, we need to consider a few additional details of his ontology of modes.
 I have been lumping modes together into a single ontological category: everything that is not a substance.
 But Spinoza sometimes distinguishes between two types of modes, infinite modes and finite modes.
 Unfortunately, Spinoza gives only a very sparse account of infinite modes in the Ethics, and he makes very few explicit textual references to them outside the Ethics.
 When Georg Schuller wrote to Spinoza to ask him for examples of these curious entities, Spinoza replied with obscure gems like “the face of the whole universe” and “absolutely infinite intellect” (Ep64).
-If the best elucidation of an elaborate philosophical doctrine makes reference to “the face of the whole universe,” that may be a good sign that the doctrine needs further development.
+If the best elucidation of a philosophical doctrine makes reference to “the face of the whole universe,” that may be a good sign that the doctrine needs further development.
 Unfortunately for Spinoza’s readers, infinite modes appear to do some significant work in his metaphysics, so they cannot simply be ignored if one wants to understand Spinoza’s modal commitments.

 1.2.2 Infinite modes